Haus des Meeres – Aqua Terra Zoo: Admission, Attractions & Tips

 • Tropical House: There is a pure jungle feeling in the tropical house, where more than 500 animals live.
 Covering an area of 200 m² and a height of over 20 meters, you can watch monkeys roaming around, tropical birds flying free and much more.

 • Crocodile Park: From the entrance area, you can take a look up into the croc basin.
-In addition to the crocodiles, Sunda gavials, various fish, turtles, birds and monkeys also live in the crocodile park.
+In addition to the crocodiles, West African crocodiles, various fish, turtles, birds and monkeys also live in the crocodile park.

 Admission, Tickets and Guided Tours